 Prices are unique to their parent phase, and can be customized for specific regions, currencies, and quantity.

-There is a global default currency set during the installation process, however each user can have a different currency set by Administrators.
-This, along with billing plans, offers the ability to support multiple currencies under the same installation.
+There is a global default currency set during the installation process, however each user can have a different currency set by Administrators, or from the billing integration.

 By adding a

 maximum allowed quantity, you can create tiered pricing.
 This is popular for storage and bandwidth.